Leeks are a member of the onion (or Allium) family.

 The older the leek, the more rounded its bulb.
 At a glance, leeks look like giant green onions or scallions.

 These vegetables are native to the Mediterranean and Middle Eastern countries with Turkey, Belgium, France, and Korea being its largest producers.

-In the UK, however, they are one of the staple ingredients.
+In the UK, however, they are one a staple ingredient in everyday cooking.

 In this article, we’re going to give you an overview of everything you need to know about using this delicious vegetable.
 So, let’s begin:

-So, keeping them covered in plastic and inside the vegetable drawer will not only protect other food items but also help retain the flavor and aroma of the leeks.
+So, keeping them covered and inside the vegetable drawer will not only protect other food items but also help retain the flavor and aroma of the leeks.

-Cooked leeks should be covered, refrigerated, and used within 1 to 2 days.
+Cooked leeks should be covered tightly, refrigerated, and used within 1 to 2 days.

 It’s not a good idea to freeze your leeks unless you’re going to use them in soup recipes.
 When frozen, they can turn mushy and slightly bitter in taste.